Solid plastic color throughout

 The abrasion resistance of various bathroom partition materials was measured in accordance with ASTM G195 using the CS-10 abrasion wheel.
 This wheel was selected for this test because of its mild to medium abrading action, like that of normal handling, cleaning or polishing.
 Testing performed in 2013

-MYTH: Phenolic and SCRC bathroom partitions have better graffiti resistance under all circumstances than HDPE bathroom partitions.
+MYTH: Phenolic and SCRC toilet partitions have better graffiti resistance under all circumstances than HDPE bathroom partitions.

-FACT: Using Scranton Products™ recommended environmentally friendly cleaning solutions graffiti was removed in all instances from HDPE.
+FACT: Using Scranton Products® recommended environmentally friendly cleaning solutions graffiti was removed in all instances from HDPE.
 It should be noted that both Phenolic and SCRC have an exterior coating to prevent graffiti that may deteriorate over time and may require specialized maintenance such as waxing.
-HDPE, on the other hand does not have an additional coating and no specialized maintenance procedures are necessary.
+HDPE, on the other and does not have an additional coating and no specialized maintenance procedures are necessary.

 Testing was conducted in accordance with ASTM D6578 .
 The test provides a standard set of conditions that can be used to evaluate the graffiti resistance of a surface.
 Seven marking agents and six cleaning products were used in the evaluation.
 Testing performed in 2013

-MYTH: HDPE, Phenolic and SCRC bathroom partitions have the same screw retention capabilities.
+MYTH: HDPE, SCRC and Phenolic partitions have the same screw retention capabilities.

 FACT: Test results show that HDPE performed with very high screw retention.
-SCRC testing failed at less than half the pull force to remove the same fastener.
-A portion of the SCRC surface broke free during the test (see photo below right), exposing the inner layers of the material.
-This could negatively impact the durability of the hardware mounted on the bathroom partitions.
+In a laboratory test using the same fastener type for comparison, SCRC testing failed at less than half the pull force to remove the same fastener.
+A portion of the SCRC surface broke free during the test (see photo to the right), exposing the inner layers of the material.

 MYTH: Phenolic and SCRC bathroom partitions are only slightly more expensive than HDPE bathroom partitions.

-FACT: Scranton Products™ HDPE has the lowest initial cost and provides the lowest cost of ownership due to its performance, durability and long warranty.
-HDPE costs significantly less than the other two materials over a 25 year period.
+FACT: Scranton Products® HDPE plastic has the lowest initial cost and provides the lowest cost of ownership due to its performance, durability and long warranty.
+HDPE solid plastic toilet partitions cost significantly less than the other two materials over a 25 year period.